DanM-r/relationship_matrix/README.md

 It's a matrix in which one element relates in a certain integer value to each different element.
 The matrix must follow the next characteristics:
 1. **Squared**: The size grows in an uniform way.
 The amount of rows is the same as the amount of columns.
 2. **Dynamic**: Can grow and decrease in size during execution.
-It can be done with a linked list in which each element is a linked list.
+It can be don:e with a linked list in which each element is a linked list.
 3. **Relationship Data Type**: Integer in a range from 0 to infinity.
 0 means no relationship, whereas !0 means the depth of the relationship.
 4. **Not Commutable**: It can allow commutability, but it isn't by default.